otvam/pypeec/docs/technical.md

 PyPEEC is tested on Linux x64 but should run on other platforms.
 The optional UMFPACK solver is known to be difficult to install on MS Windows.
+The interactions between Qt/PyVista/Matplotlib are likely be sensitive to the environment.

 ## Packaging and Environment